LyyHua/ZkpSSIDemo/presentation.md

 )
 ```

-## Step 5: Verifier Sends Challenge for Presentation
+### Step 5: Verifier Sends Challenge for Presentation

 The verifier generates a unique, random challenge that the holder must incorporate into their presentation.
-This is a critical security mechanism to prevent replay attacks:
+This prevents replay attacks:

 ```typescript
 // Generate a random challenge const challenge = "475a7984-1bb5-4c4c-a56f-822bccd46440"
 ```

-## Step 6: Holder Creates Selective Disclosure Presentation
+### Step 6: Holder Creates Selective Disclosure Presentation

-The holder decides which fields to conceal and which to reveal:
+The holder decides which fields to conceal and which to reveal - this is where ZKP happens:

 ```typescript
 // Get method ID from credential for referencing verification method